 The full CR Report has not been externally assured.
-However, last year, we successfully completed a third-party limited assurance review consistent with guidance provided by ISO 14064-3 of our GHG emissions inventory.
-This assurance process was under the supervision of the VP of Corporate Responsibility and Sustainability.
+However, in FY2015, we successfully completed a third-party limited assurance review consistent with guidance provided by ISO 14064-3 of our GHG emissions inventory.
+This assurance process was under the supervision of the Vice President of Corporate Responsibility and Sustainability.